 - Farmers' Union Grain Terminal Association Headquarters (TIES): this building was previously determined to be eligible for listing in the NRHP in 1995.
-The historic integrity of the property was re-assessed, and it is recommended that the property remains eligible under Criterion C. - Hubert H. Humphrey Job Corps Center (Bethel Academy and Theological Seminary): this campus was previously evaluated as a potential historic district and found to be not eligible as a district.
-Three buildings within the campus were evaluated for individual eligibility and are recommended as not eligible for listing in the NRHP. - Minnesota State Fairgrounds: because portions of the fairgrounds are within the APE, the property was evaluated as a potential historic district.
+The historic integrity of the property was re-assessed, and it is recommended that the property remains eligible under Criterion C. - Hubert H. Humphrey Job Corps Center (Bethel Academy and Theological Seminary): this campus was previously evaluated and is not eligible as a historic district.
+Two buildings on the campus, Building 1 (Bethel Academy) and Building 3 (Theological Seminary), were previously determined to be individually eligible for listing in the NRHP.
+The historic integrity of the buildings was reassessed, and it is recommended that they remain eligible under Criterion A. - Minnesota State Fairgrounds: because portions of the fairgrounds are within the APE, the property was evaluated as a potential historic district.
 It is recommended that the Fairgrounds property is a historic district eligible for listing in the NRHP under Criterion A. - Gloria Dei Lutheran Church: this property was evaluated for NRHP eligibility.
 Although the design of the church and its association with architect Clarence H. Johnston, Jr. meet NRHP Criterion C, the historic integrity of the building has been compromised due to later additions.
 It is recommended not eligible for listing in the NRHP. - 1578 Highland Parkway (former Fire Station #19): this property was evaluated for NRHP eligibility and is recommended as eligible for listing in the NRHP under Criterion A. - 2004 Ford Parkway (former Highland Park State Bank): this property was evaluated for NRHP eligibility and is recommended as not eligible.